Observation of topological frequency combs: Nonlinear Measurements

 Next, by pumping the system in the other pseudospin, we generate the comb in the CW edge state.
 We observe similar confinement of the topological frequency comb, but here the light travels in the opposite direction around the lattice, as expected.

 In sharp contrast to the CW and CCW edge band excitation, when we excite the lattice in the bulk band, the spatial intensity distribution of generated frequencies exhibits no confinement and occupies the bulk of the lattice.
+These images represent a novel look into the spatial profile of frequency comb formation, enabled by the unique geometry and scale of the topological lattice.
 For details on the generation of each of these types of frequency combs, see the SI.
 Additionally, Figure~\ref{fig:imaging} shows simulated spatial distributions of CCW, CW, and bulk modes in the linear regime for comparison, as well as a schematic illustrating the filtered and imaged regions of the spectrum.
+We note that in these linear simulation results, we observe a uniform decay in intensity due to propagation loss from input to the output port.
+In contrast, our experimentally observed intensity profiles do not show a uniform decay, likely due to competition between the linear loss and the nonlinear parametric gain.